fndvit/mvtec-google-workshop/README.md

 For example mental health issues, international solidarity and ways to support Black Lives Matter pop up in this view of [last year's trending topics](https://trends.google.com/trends/yis/2020/US/#4816dfbf-7056-428a-a89d-03bbd4a29ba6)

+We're thrilled to count with the support of [Google News Lab](https://newsinitiative.withgoogle.com/google-news-lab): [Simon Rogers](https://simonrogers.net/) and [Alberto Cairo](http://albertocairo.com/) will assit with the data, editorial and visual angle of this project!!
+They'll also be joining us at the hackathon on May 15.

 ## In this repository
 In the [`app`](app) folder you'll find a boilerplate(ish) template, it's similar to the `mvtec-svelte-app`, with the addition of `svelte-materialify` —so we don't spend too much time overdesigning the UI.